“Stop corporate greed”: Protesters rally in solidarity with essential workers against Kroger Co.’s planned closures of North and East Long Beach grocery stores

 City leaders, union representatives, community members and workers gathered at a local Food 4 Less on Wednesday, Feb.
 3 condemning the Kroger Co.’s announcement that they will be closing two local grocery stores over temporary hazard pay.

-“After all the hard work I’ve done to feed the needy families, and everything and risk my life and my family’s lives at home, and they don’t want to pay $4 extra an hour, for four little months, and then it’s over, what is the reason for this,” said Robert Gonzales, a 26-year employee with Kroger.
+“After all the hard work I’ve done to feed the needy families, and everything and risk my life and my family’s lives at home, and they don’t want to pay $4 extra an hour, for four little months, and then it’s over, what is the reason for this,” Robert Gonzales, a 26-year employee with Kroger said.

 On Monday, Feb.
 1 grocery company Kroger announced it will be closing two of its local stores — a Ralph’s location in East Long Beach and a Food 4 Less in North Long Beach — in response to a city ordinance requiring a $4 “hero pay” salary boost for some workers.